 History

+Christmas trees are far from being a solely Luxembourgish tradition and are firmly established across many cultures.
 The Christmas tree we are familiar with today probably has its origins in pagan tradition.
 At the time of the winter solstice, people brought these trees into their homes.
-These green branches were a sign of life, were supposed to drive away winter spirits and promised protection and fertility.
+These green branches were a sign of life, believed to drive away winter spirits and they promised protection and fertility.

-But the step from evergreen branches in the house to the decorated Christmas tree seems to have been taken first in south-west Germany: The tree was first decorated with tinsel in Nuremberg in 1878.
-The thin, mostly golden or silver metal threads are supposed to look like glittering icicles.
+But the transition from pagan evergreen branches to a modern, decorated Christmas tree seems to have first begun in southwest Germany.
+A Christmas tree was first decorated with tinsel in Nuremberg in 1878: the thin, mostly golden or silver metal threads were meant to look like glittering icicles.

 RTL